|The Family is the first album by The Family.

 This album was the first Prince-related release to feature saxophone by Eric Leeds and string orchestration by Clare Fischer.

-Recording took place between June and October 1984.
-High Fashion, Mutiny, River Run Dry, Mazarati (later renamed Susannah's Pajamas), and Desire were the first tracks recorded for the album in late June 1984.
+Recording took place in late June and the first two weeks of August 1984.
+High Fashion, Mutiny, Mazarati (later renamed Susannah's Pajamas), and Desire were the first tracks recorded for the album in late June 1984.
 Nothing Compares 2 U was recorded in mid-July 1984.

-The Screams Of Passion was recorded in mid-August 1984 (a year to the day before the album's release).
-Lisa (later renamed Yes) was recorded in early October 1984.
+Lisa (later renamed Yes) and River Run Dry were recorded in early August 1984 while The Screams Of Passion followed in mid-August 1984 (a year to the day before the album's release).
 Vocal overdubs by St. Paul Peterson were added in late 1984 or early 1985.
 Orchestral overdubs by Clare Fischer also took place in late 1984 to early 1985, and mixing taking place in April and May 1985.

-Other tracks recorded for the album include Feline (recorded in mid-July 1984) and Miss Understood (recorded in September 1984).
+Other tracks recorded for the album include Feline (recorded in mid-July 1984) and Miss Understood (recorded in the second week of August 1984).

 An undated early work-in-progress configuration of the album is known to exist, tentatively titled Hi Fashion, which also included Paisley Park (an instrumental song different from the Around The World In A Day song of the same name, and a track titled BMW (thought to be an interim title of Susannah's Pajamas).

 The album produced two singles, The Screams Of Passion and High Fashion.